 POST-DOC POSITION IN DEVELOPMENTAL CELL BIOLOGY AND PHYSIOLOGY (3 years in Nice, IBV, France).

-Position available (starting dec.
-2019-early 2020) to functionally characterize the role of Hedgehog in the inter-cellular and inter-organ communication in Drosophila.
+Position available (starting early 2020) to functionally characterize the role of Hedgehog in the inter-cellular and inter-organ communication in Drosophila.

 Hedgehog proteins are known key signaling mediators that govern tissue patterning and homeostasis during both development and adult life.
 The laboratory is interested in how Hedgehog proteins traffic in the producing tissue and exert their function in the receiving tissue, both in a paracrine and hormonal manner.